-The waterfalls [right] (37 m high) of the Brühlbach stream near Bad Urach are a popular tourist attraction.
+The waterfalls [near right, no. 1299, and below, no. 1881] (37 m high) of the Brühlbach stream near Bad Urach are a popular tourist attraction.
 As the stream has its spring in nearby tufa formations, its water is rich in calcium carbonate, which is deposited when the water gets in contact with air.
 The amount of material thus deposited by the falls amounts to about 20 kg per day or 7 to 8 tons (4 to 5 cubic meters) per year.

 Glass no. 1881 [left] is labeled "Gestiftet von Carl Göppinger, Urach, zum Conditoren-Verbandstag 1912." ('donated by Carl Göpppinger, Urach, for the meeting of the confectioners' association 1912.').